Alex91aaa/my_service_program_etl/README.md

 # my_service_program_etl
- Automated data pipeline for event-based systems.
+ Automated data pipeline for event-based systems.  --- not runnable! -> Anonymized and no config